HCDigitalScholarship/HaverTales/wife-of-bath-tale.md

 ---
-layout: poem
+layout: page
-title: "The Wife of Bath's Tale"
+title: The Wife of Bath's Tale
 ---

 He saugh a mayde walkinge him birforn,